lelliotuk/pyCircuitLaundry/README.md

 `api_id` - API ID
 `site_id` - Site ID
 `name` - External name of the site
+`available` - Is the site available on the Circuit website?
+Check for `True` before assuming a site has no machines.
+API will still respond with site data (but no machines) if the site is unavailable
 `postcode` **\*** - Postcode of the site
 `machines` - Set of `Machine` objects
 `washers` - Set of washers